jundalisay/superb/content/en/research/indian/idea/chapter-04c.md

   - Saḿkalpátmaka, or one leading to parávidyá (knowledge of the Great)
   - Vikalpátmaka, relating to aparávidyá (knowledge of the mundane).

-The pineal as a structure controls all these 50 vrttis taken internally and externally by all 10 indriyas.
+The pineal as a structure controls all these 50 vrttis taken internally and externally by all 10 sense-organs<!--  indriyas -->.
 50 x 2 x 10 = 1,000.

+Within the scope of these propensities lies the seed of <!-- saḿskára – --> good or bad reactive momenta.

-Yogis having control over the sahasrára cakra attain nirvikalpa samádhi, a state where they are beyond the approach of all the vrttis.
+- Yogis who can control<!--  over --> the sahasrára cakra can attain nirvikalpa samádhi -- a state where they are beyond the approach of all the propensities<!-- vrttis -->.

-Within the scope of these vrttis lies the seed of saḿskára – good or bad.
-So the attainment of such a state means the end of all the saḿskára, exhaustion of all the previous momentum accumulated by the mind due to its previous journeys in Brahma Cakra.

-This is what is called mokśa – union with the Transcendentality.
+  - The attainment of such a state means the end of all reactive momenta (samskara)
+  - The exhaustion of all the previous momentum accumulated by the mind due to its previous journeys in Brahma Cakra is called mokśa, the union with the Transcendentality.

 30 May 1959